qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 ### Creating new shard replicas

 It is possible to create or delete replicas manually on an existing collection using the [Update collection cluster setup API](https://api.qdrant.tech/master/api-reference/distributed/update-collection-cluster).
 This is usually only necessary if you run Qdrant open-source.
-In Qdrant Cloud shard replication is handled and updated automatically.
+In Qdrant Cloud shard replication is handled and updated automatically, matching the configured `replication_factor`.

 A replica can be added on a specific peer by specifying the peer from which to replicate.